3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

 the [TCG PTP specification](https://trustedcomputinggroup.org/resource/pc-client-platform-tpm-profile-ptp-specification/) (see section 7.4.1 and [TwPM Documentation](https://twpm.dasharo.com/explanation/hardware-requirements/#spi-interface)).
-Getting SPI right on such high frequencies is a significant challenge, especially when operating as a slave.
-TPM-specific features complicate things further.
-TPM-specific features complicate things further.
+Getting SPI right on such high frequencies is a significant challenge, especially when operating as a slave.TPM-specific features complicate things further.
 Some platforms require TPMs to support higher frequencies.
 PTP specification encourages support for the 33-66 MHz range in addition to the required range of 10-24 MHz, and future versions of the specification may mandate higher frequencies, so the platform should be capable of handling them.

 ## Limitations of STM32L476